-According to the NDIA, ILO is for people with disability over the age of 18 who need more than six hours of help at home every day (including for problem solving or decision making), are ready to explore their home and living needs and willing to put time and effort into designing their future home.
+According to the NDIA, ILO is for people with disability over the age of 18 who need more than six hours of help at home every day (including for problem-solving or decision-making), are ready to explore their home and living needs, and are willing to put time and effort into designing their future home.

 The first part of ILO funding, to explore living support options, can also be used by people with disability who are still 17 and want to start planning to move out of home as one of their NDIS goals.